Noel Gallagher

 The band's debut album, Definitely Maybe (1994), was a widespread critical and commercial success.
 Their second album, (What's the Story) Morning Glory?
 (1995), reached the top of the album charts in many countries, and their third studio album, Be Here Now (1997), became the fastest-selling album in UK chart history.
-Britpop eventually declined in popularity, and Oasis failed to revive it, though their final two albums, Don't Believe the Truth (2005) and Dig Out Your Soul (2008), were hailed as their best efforts in over a decade.
+They released the acclaimed B-side compilation album The Masterplan in 1998 before taking a two year break.
+During this time Britpop eventually declined in popularity, but Oasis continued to have great success having five more UK number one albums (four studio and one compilation album) and four more UK number one singles in the years that followed, and the band's return to form was highlighted by their final two studio albums, Don't Believe the Truth (2005) and Dig Out Your Soul (2008), which were hailed as their best efforts in over a decade.
 In August 2009, following an altercation with his brother, Gallagher announced his departure from Oasis.
 He went on to form Noel Gallagher's High Flying Birds, with whom he has released four studio albums.

 Oasis's time was marked by turbulence, especially during the peak of Britpop, during which Gallagher was involved in several disputes with Liam.
 Their conflicts and wild lifestyles regularly made tabloid headlines.
 The band had a rivalry with fellow Britpop band Blur.
 Gallagher himself was often regarded as a pioneer and spearhead of the Britpop movement.
-Many have praised his songwriting, with Beatles producer George Martin calling him "the finest songwriter of his generation".
-Conversely, he was voted the most overrated guitarist of the last millennium in a 1999 poll, which he named as the accolade he most enjoyed receiving, and the ninth-most-overrated ever in a 2002 listener survey.
+Many have praised his songwriting, with the Beatles producer George Martin calling him "the finest songwriter of his generation".
+Gallagher has won many awards during his career, including seven Brit Awards and two Ivor Novello Awards for songwriting, all of which he received while he was in Oasis.